ely-h/transverse/conflict.md

 ## Merging Without Conflicts

-Another member should add some content here:
+Another member should add some content here: Wyvern

-Now, add some content locally without pulling the latest changes from GitLab: Waka waka e eeh eh
+Now, add some content locally without pulling the latest changes from GitLab: Dragon

 ## Merging With Conflicts